rust-cleaners/.github/profile/README.md

 # Rust Cleaners

 We are crafting some magic with Rust.
-The organisation name is a joke, because someone from HR wasn't aware that Rust is a programming language and gave us a candidate who mentioned cleaning the rust from aircrafts.
+Our github's organisation name comes from a joke, because someone from HR wasn't aware that Rust is a programming language and gave us a candidate who mentioned cleaning the rust from aircrafts.
 Since then, we can't stop joking about it.
 It's quite funny, but lets talk about the serious stuff now.

 ## Who are we?